gbowerman/gbowerman.github.io/_posts/2018-05-29-kubla-khan-notes.md

 ---
 This is a work in progress line by line study of _Kubla Khan (Or, a vision in a dream, A Fragment)_ by Samuel Taylor Coleridge.

-Note: I am not working through this in a linear fashion, so as long as these notes are a work in progress, analysis will not start at the beginning of the poem.

 ## Stanza 1
 __In Xanadu did Kubla Khan__
 __A stately pleasure dome decreee:__